 GPS Accuracy

-For example, Garmin Edge bike computers feature multiple systems (GNSS, Glonass, Galileo), which give them access to more satellites than standard GPS systems, resulting in better accuracy.
+For example, Garmin Edge bike computers use multiple systems (GNSS, Glonass, Galileo), giving them access to more satellites than standard GPS receivers, resulting in better accuracy.

 But how accurate are they?